 Dali is located in the Yunnan province and the place instantly grasps you.
-Why should you travel to Dali you might wonder..
-Well for one the scenery is beautiful.
-Beyond Old Town you’ll find a gorgeous mountain view.
-I mean I live by the mountains in Canada so I see them all the time, but mountains combined with traditional Chinese architecture?
-It was unbelievable.
-And real.
+The scenery is beautiful.
+Beyond Old Town you’ll find a gorgeous mountain view that you can hike.

 When we got to Dali I truly knew nothing about it.
 But once we arrived we were completely absorbed by everything.
-There were cafes everywhere in Old Town Dali, live bands playing, hip and trendy youth wandering around the streets arm in arm with their beau..
-Dali was vibrant.
+There were cafes everywhere in Old Town, live bands playing, hip and trendy youth wandering around the streets arm in arm with their beau.

 the view from out hostel was unreal

 If you’re looking for great food try Fu Xing Street for some restaurants.
-I’m a vegetarian so naturally I scope out all the good veggie places and there’s a vegetarian restaurant there called Lovely Lotus and they have a buffet 🙂 Go bananas!
-There are also a few reallyyyy bad restaurants in Old Town Dali that look really cute and fun, but they are really terribly bad.
-So keep an eye out on what other people are eating.
+I’m a vegetarian so naturally I scope out all the good veggie places and there’s a vegetarian restaurant there called Lovely Lotus and they have a buffet 🙂 There are also a few really bad restaurants in Old Town that look really cute and fun, but they are bad so keep an eye out on what other people are eating.
 At one place Aaron got a French onion soup and I got “roasted root vegetables” and it was actually repulsive.
 His soup was warmed up milk with cut up red onion and my vegetables were.. well I don’t know what they were haha.
-Just be careful because you’re not going to get your money back!

 How cute are the streets here!?
 Actually makes my heart melt